 3rd C: Cost

 If you decide against buying platinum, but rather white gold, you can invest the money you saved in a larger diamond for your engagement ring.
-But of course, the choice is absolutely yours.
+Of course, it comes down to your personal choice.

 4th C: Care

 In terms of wear, both metals scratch differently.
-Since 18 carat gold is harder than platinum, it is more likely to lose a little of its metal when scratched, whereas a scratch in platinum actually displaces the metal, leaving ridges on the edges of the scratch.
+Since 18 carat gold is harder than platinum, it is more likely to lose a little of its metal when scratched.
+Meanwhile, a scratch in platinum actually displaces the metal, leaving ridges on the edges of the scratch.

 Cleaning white gold or platinum jewellery yourself is easier than you think.
 Even for jewellery with diamonds, you have the right cleaning agents at home.

 What is the symbolism of platinum and white gold?